dotnet/docs/docs/standard/native-interop/type-marshaling.md

 ## Default marshaling in COM scenarios

 When you are calling methods on COM objects in .NET, the .NET runtime changes the default marshaling rules to match common COM semantics.
-The table below contains the rules that the .NET runtimes uses in COM scenarios:
+The following table lists the rules that .NET runtimes uses in COM scenarios:

 | .NET Type | Native Type (COM method calls) |
 |-----------|--------------------------------|